vindarel/common-lisp-course-in-videos/README.md

 > [!NOTE]
 > I now do one-to-one training sessions.
 I started in January of 2025 (thanks, Ari).
 We settled on USD 40$ an hour.
 You can contact me by email.

+You can judge if the course will be good for you with the free to watch videos.
+There is 1 or 2 in each chapter, there are **9 free videos** in total.

 The course is to my relief well received.
 You'll find more feedback below, here's a recent one: